Topology of moduli of parabolic connections with fixed determinant: Dimension Computations

 be the Harder-Narasimhan filtration of $E_*$.
-The set of all pairs $\{(\mathrm{rank}(E_*^i),\mathrm{pardeg}(E_*^i))\}_{i=1}^l$ of integers is called the \textit{Harder-Narasimhan polygon} of $E_*$ (see \cite[P. $173$]{S77}).
-Following a similar argument as in \cite[p. $247-248$]{B99} and \cite[Lemma $3.1$]{BM07}, we can say that the dimension of the space of all isomorphism classes of parabolic bundles with fixed determinant $\xi$ whose Harder-Narasimhan polygon coincides with that of the given parabolic bundle $E_*$ is at most
+The set of all pairs $\{(\mathrm{rank}(E_*^i),\mathrm{pardeg}(E_*^i))\}_{i=1}^l \in \mathbb{Z} \times \mathbb{R}$ is called the \textit{Harder-Narasimhan polygon} of $E_*$ (see \cite[P. $173$]{S77}).
+Let $\mathcal{W}$ be the space of all isomorphism classes of parabolic bundles with fixed determinant $\xi$ whose Harder-Narasimhan polygon (of length $l \ge 2$) coincides with that of the given parabolic bundle $E_*$.
+Then all the elements in $\mathcal{W}$ have Harder-Narasimhan filtration of the same length $l$; they are all unstable, in particular.
+In other words, $\mathcal{W}$ is contained in the set $W$, described as in \Cref{key_dim}.
+The dimension estimation of \Cref{key_dim} yields